 - Higher rates of errors after adapting the Product Guide configuration

-With the Widget Configuration view, the previously mentioned issues can be solved.
+With the Widget Configuration view, the previously mentioned issues were solved.
 Now the user get an overview of all widgets which are allowed for the current Question configuration (see image below).

 Here you can see that the widget "Dropdown" is selected for the Question "What is your gender?".